An Accelerated Mixed Weighted-Unweighted MMSE Approach for MU-MIMO Beamforming: Simulation Results

 \subsection{Execution Time on CPUs}

-We now maintain consistent stopping criteria across all algorithms by setting \(\epsilon_2 = 0.001\), and compare their runtime on CPUs, iteration counts, and final achieved WSR under varying numbers of users, BS antennas, and SNR values.
+We now adopt a consistent stopping criterion across all algorithms by setting $\epsilon_2=0.001$, and compare their CPU runtime, iteration count, and final achieved WSR under varying numbers of BS antennas, users, and SNR values.